diannejardinez/Tableau-Data-Visualization/README.md

 **Citi Bike Clientele Breakdown**
 - Who is it?
 	- Millennial Man(24-39 years).
-This group starts their bike journey at E 13 St & Avenue A, located in lower Manhattan, near Stuyvesant Town–Peter Cooper Village, also known as StuyTown that contain around 11,250 apartments.
+This group start their bike journey at E 13 St & Avenue A, located in lower Manhattan, near Stuyvesant Town–Peter Cooper Village, also known as StuyTown that contain around 11,250 apartments.
 They subscribe to Citi Bike.
 During the weekdays they mostly ride at 8:00 AM and 5:00 PM; during the weekend, they ride the most on Sundays.

 - Other Citi Bike Users
 	- Generation X Men (40-55 years old).
 This group start their bike journey at Pershing Square North, near Grand Central Terminal Station.
 They subscribe to Citi Bike and ride at 8:00 AM and 5:00 PM, frequently on Tuesdays.
 	- Millennial Woman (24-39 years old).
-This group starts their bike journey at 1 Ave & E 68 St, located in Upper East Side Manhattan.
+This group start their bike journey at 1 Ave & E 68 St, located in Upper East Side Manhattan.
 New York-Presbyterian/Weill Cornell Medical Center, Rockefeller University, Rockefeller Research laboratories, and parks are near this station.
 They subscribe to Citi Bike and ride at 8:00 AM and 5:00 PM, frequently on Sundays.
 	- Generation Z Men (8-23 years old).
-This group starts their bike journey at University Pl & E 8 St, located in lower Manhattan, near New York University(NYU).
+This group start their bike journey at University Pl & E 8 St, located in lower Manhattan, near New York University(NYU).
 During the weekdays they mostly ride at 5:00 PM and 6:00 PM and during the weekend, they ride the most on Sundays.

 ## Detailed Analysis